ahmedtohamy1/WhatsUP/Readme.md

 ## Installation
 1. Ensure that your device is rooted.
 2. Install the Xposed Framework on your device.
-3. Download the Wa Enhancer from the [Actions](https://github.com/ahmedtohamy1/WhatsUP/actions) section.
+3. Download the WhatsUP from the [Actions](https://github.com/ahmedtohamy1/WhatsUP/actions) section.
 4. Install the WhatsUP APK.
 5. Enable the WhatsUP module in the X(L)posed Installer app.

 ## Support
-If you encounter any issues or have questions about Wa Enhancer, please [Visit Telegram](https://t.me/agamdspace).
+If you encounter any issues or have questions about WhatsUP, please [Visit Telegram](https://t.me/agamdspace).

 ## License
 This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.